david-lobo/tfw/readme.md

 Web application for the management of checklists for print jobs, built with Laravel 5.7 and  Bootstrap 4.

-This includes Admin dashboard for management of various business entities (Jobs, Questions, Users, Categories, Departments, Clients) and frontend for users to access the checklists.
+This includes an Admin dashboard for maintaining various business entities (Jobs, Questions, Users, Categories, Departments, Clients) and frontend for users to access the checklists.

 ### Installation ###